Degree Requirements

 Students in the College of Architecture select, in consultation with their advisors, a course of study that satisfies the formal degree requirements, addresses their interests, and best meets their overall goals.

 Students begin with a design studio and take required courses in the College of Arts & Sciences in addition to electives across the university.
+To encourage students to focus their academic and professional interests, they are required to select one of five tracks in architecture.

 For the Bachelor of Science degree, students continue to study architecture in depth through the senior year.
 For those in the Bachelor of Arts program, the fourth year offers the flexibility of studying outside of architecture or pursuing other electives.